Jenny Sparks: DC All In

 In 2021, DC established with its Infinite Frontier soft reboot that it "everything is canon", extending the editorial mandate from DC Rebirth to restore characters to their traditional, most iconic depictions.
-This continued wth DC All In, which restored Jenny Sparks to her original Wildstorm look and characterization.
+This continued with DC All In, which restored Jenny Sparks to her original Wildstorm look and characterization.
 The Jenny Sparks (2024-) solo series by Tom King and Jeff Spokes published under the DC Black Label imprint depicts Jenny again as the spirit of the 20th century and a former member of the Authority and Stormwatch, and otherwise broadly retaining her previous Wildstorm character history with some small changes.

-In her new backstory as part of the DC Universe, Jenny was the great-granddaughter of Charles Darwin and goddaughter of Albert Einstein who died in 1999 and was buried in Westminster Abbey, passing her role as Century Baby onto Jenny Quantum, before being resurrected on September 11, 2001 because the problems of the 20th Century didn't end.
+In her new backstory as part of the DC Universe, Jenny was the great-granddaughter of Charles Darwin and goddaughter of Albert Einstein who died in 1999 and was buried in Westminster Abbey, passing her role as Century Baby onto Jenny Quantum, before being resurrected on September 11, 2001 because the problems of the 20th century did not end.
 Batman and Superman recruit her to be superhero "internal affairs," investigating and potentially even killing ones that step out of line if need be.
-The series shows Jenny trying to stop an out-of-control Captain Atom with methods that differ from the Justice League's use of force, while flashing back to her living through the War on Terror, Donald's Trump's election, and the COVID-19 pandemic.
+The series shows Jenny trying to stop an out-of-control Captain Atom with methods that differ from the Justice League's use of force, while flashing back to her living through the war on terror, Donald's Trump's election, and the COVID-19 pandemic.